 \paragraph{Arithmetic in Reasoning Context.} While the models fine-tuned on the arithmetic dataset excel at basic arithmetic tasks compared to their original versions, do these skills transfer to reasoning tasks when they are fine-tuned on reasoning datasets?
 Moreover, are they the reason behind the better reasoning performance, as shown in Table~\ref{tab:main_results}?
 Accuracy on the test sets from various reasoning datasets, such as GSM8k and MultiArith, does not directly capture this, as an incorrect final answer can stem from multiple factors beyond arithmetic errors.
 To better understand the impact of arithmetic computations, we specifically look at them within the reasoning process, ensuring that all other reasoning steps remain correct.

 We use the \gsm{} test set and identify the arithmetic computations using the calculation annotations (enclosed within \texttt{<<>>}).
-Given a question and its solution up to an annotation, the models are asked to generate the next tokens, which are then compared to the ground truth.
+Given a question and its solution up to an annotation, the models are prompted to generate the next tokens, which are then compared to the ground truth.
 We define the accuracy of these tokens as GSM8k arithmetic accuracy.
-See Appendix~\ref{app:gsm8k_arith_details} for details.
-Figure~\ref{fig:gsm8k_arith_perf} shows how well the models from Table~\ref{tab:main_results} handle arithmetic within a reasoning context.
+See Appendix~\ref{app:gsm8k_arith_details} for more details.
+Figure~\ref{fig:gsm8k_arith_perf} shows how well the models from Table~\ref{tab:main_results} handle arithmetic computations within reasoning contexts.
 These results suggest that intermediate fine-tuning reduces arithmetic errors compared to the models fine-tuned directly on GSM8k, leading to an average improvement of 11.7\% in arithmetic computations.
 Even GPT2, when fine-tuned on \gsmo{}, makes fewer arithmetic errors with intermediate fine-tuning.
-These results corroborate the hypothesis that the slight decline in the reasoning performance of GPT2 fine-tuned on \gsmo{} after the intermediate fine-tuning results from the model being optimized for arithmetic tasks, potentially making it challenging to adapt the model for reasoning tasks with a smaller training set.
-The issue is mitigated by using a larger training dataset, \gsmd{} in this case.
+These results support the hypothesis that the slight decline in the reasoning performance of GPT2 fine-tuned on \gsmo{} after the intermediate fine-tuning results from the model being optimized for arithmetic tasks, potentially making it challenging to adapt the model for reasoning tasks with a smaller training set.
+A larger training dataset, \gsmd{} in this case, mitigates the issue.